sergioalvz/sergioalvz.github.io/_posts/2014-03-01-processing-and-extracting-terms-from-tweets.md

 #### Strategy

-The main strategy that I'm following for inferencing tweets location by its content is to, roughly, compare the frequency of several terms within two different datasets that I collect with specific characteristics, in order to see what terms are more specific from each place by using the likelihood ratio test.
+The main strategy that I'm following for inferencing tweets location by its content is to, roughly, compare the frequency of several terms within two different datasets that I collect with specific characteristics, in order to see what terms are more location-indicative for each place by using the likelihood ratio test.

 For instance, now I'm specially focused on distinguish Spanish tweets that are posted from Spain to the others posted from anywhere else.
 To achieve this goal, I used the collector [Falcon](https://github.com/sergio-alvarez/falcon) for retrieving two big dataset.
 One, from tweets located in Spain.
 The other, just for tweets written in Spanish.